hrtovey/heather-website/src/post/2021-10-05_how_to_become_a_shopify_theme_developer.md

 Now, if you're just starting out, you may not have any real Shopify sites to display (or any sites for that matter).
 That's completely fine.
 Luckily, you have access to a development site where you can build out custom templates, sections, blocks, and even entire custom themes to showcase the skills that you're learning.

-**Starter Projects**
+#### Starter Projects

 For starter projects, it's usually best to start with a problem that you want to solve.
 This helps you if you create case studies, but also helps to demonstrate that you're thinking about potential issues that your clients may want to solve.

-- How would you add the ability to add background images (that the show owner can choose) to a section?
+- How would you add the ability to add background images (that the shop owner can choose) to a section?
 - How would you build a Shopify site that features 1 product heavily while letting all the other products share a template?
 - How would you build a mini cart that auto-updates without refreshing the page?
 - How would you build color swatches?